jncraton/computational-thinking-cpsc2020/lectures/19-file-exceptions.md

 CONspiracy 2023
 ---------------

-- Annual CSSCD Cybersecruity Conference
+- Annual CSSCD Cybersecurity Conference
 - This Friday from 8am to 5pm at Flagship Enterprise Center
-- [Reigstration is open](https://www.eventbrite.com/e/conspiracy-2023-tickets-658586288317?aff=ebdssbdestsearch&from=d725b5452fe411ee903172bdca9f6a1d) and covered for AU CS/Cyber/DS students
+- [Registration is open](https://www.eventbrite.com/e/conspiracy-2023-tickets-658586288317?aff=ebdssbdestsearch&from=d725b5452fe411ee903172bdca9f6a1d) and covered for AU CS/Cyber/DS students
 - Use promo code VOL2320 for free registration

 ---